-A hashmap is a smart filing system built on an array.
-It stores data as key-value pairs, where each key is the unique address for its value.
+That's exactly what a hashmap does.
+It's a smart filing system built on an array, storing data as key-value pairs, where each key is the unique address for its value.
 A hash function maps each pair to a specific spot in the array, so you can look up any value by its key without searching the entire dataset.

 | Operations | Time | Space |